jappeace/jappeaceApplication/content/esqueleto-ann.md

 It worked and one interesting outcome is that I could combine this PostGIS implementation with text-search!
-For example, we've named locations on a map, and objects within the database have some point on the map, we can now search for some location on the map and find the objects trough normal full-text search.
+For example, we've named locations on a map, and objects within the database have some point on the map, we can now search for some location on the map and find the objects through normal full-text search.
 The database does all the thinking.
 Because this worked so well, I got motivated to do the full bindings, and prevent the issue I just had with textsearch.

 I'm slowly transforming into a database engineer 😅.
+Anyway, everyone should try these libraries out!
+You're in space after all, and you lose stuff all the time, go get searching in space!
-Please let me know if you've any comments or suggestions.
+Let me know if you've any comments or suggestions.
-Furthermore, if you need help with database woes, please let me know :).
+Furthermore, let me know if you need help with database woes, I'm becoming quite good at this.

-[^great-for-me]: I perform way better in such a situation then a take-home test, because it's incredibly hard for me to get motivated to do throw away work, but here I did something useful.
+[^great-for-me]: I perform way better in such a situation than a take-home test, because it's incredibly hard for me to get motivated to do throw away work, but here I did something useful.
 [^hackage-upload]: Note that the hackage upload was also done by me, because my dear colleague had ported it to a library which wasn't even published!
 It was just some github repository.
 After a couple years I decided to just upload it, right before I jumped ship to another company.

 [^object-relational]: Object relational mapping